Article

 Good Friday Kites

-On Good Friday, families and friends gather at their favourite beach, park, or community club to enjoy each other's company, play traditional games like marbles, and send their kites up, up and away!
+On Good Friday, families and friends gather at their favourite beach, park, or community club to enjoy each other's company, play traditional games like marbles, and send their kites soaring into the blue skies!

 Want to get in on the high-flying fun?
 Bermudian Eugene O’Connor shows you how to make a beautiful kite in this tutorial